rehierl/node-tree-outliner/1-1-relations/1-1-special-orders.md

 definition

 * well-order, well-ordering, well-order relation
-* on a set S is a total order on S in which
+* a well-order on a set S is a total order on S in which
 * every non-empty subset of S has a least element
 * least element - smaller than every other element